 In this paper we have proposed a framework for key management for secure multicast in a wide-area hybrid satellite network.
 Our design is scalable and efficient and well suited for the unique network architecture that we consider.

 The framework is essentially a generic design; different types of key management algorithms can be applied in each logical grouping.
-We considered tree based algorithms due to their scalability and robustness for large groups.
-However, if the subnetworks in a group are limited and remain static, then GKMP might be a good candidate for the overlay.
-Likewise, if total members within a subnetwork are small, then we can use GKMP or HFK in a subnet, for example.
-We intend to analyze the costs and tradeoffs involved in using different key generation schemes in the proposed framework.
+Our focus is very large groups; hence we considered tree based algorithms because of their scalability and robustness for large groups sizes.
+However, tree based algorithms can be inefficient if the group is small.
+If the subnetworks in a group are limited and remain static, then GKMP might be a good candidate.
+Likewise, if the total members in a subnetwork are small, then we can use GKMP or HFK in a subnet, for example.

-The generation of the datahiding key for a group requires the SKCs of all subnetworks in the group to be in agreement about the datahiding key.
+One issue is the generation of the datahiding key for a group.
+This requires the SKCs of all subnetworks in the group to be in agreement about the datahiding key.
 We have not considered the key management for the datahiding key, since that is a one time message exchange.
-A simple mechanism to do this is for the SKC in the root RP subnetwork to generate the key and send it to the SKCs in the other subscribed subnetworks; the generating SKC can know of the other subnetworks in a message from the root RP.
+A simple mechanism for this to happen is for the SKC in the root RP subnetwork to generate the key and send it to the SKCs in the other subscribed subnetworks; the generating SKC can know of the other subnetworks in a message from the root RP.